MikeBild/introduction-aws/README.md

 # Introduction to Serverless using AWS

-> Hands-On introduction to Serverless using AWS-Cloud-Services via JavaScript/TypeScript.
+> Hands-On **WIP** introduction to Serverless using AWS-Cloud-Services via JavaScript/TypeScript.

 * Introduction
   * [Why Serverless-Computing](#why-serverless-computing-with-aws)